 The Tunnel map POI file is

-available for download as a 37Kb zipped file .
+available for download as a 111Kb zipped file.
+Inside the zipped file you will find the POI files in 2 formats csv and gpx depending on what format your GPS uses.
 To keep up to date with the changes in this file please subscribe to our RSS feed as any changes will be notified there.
-(File last updated on 10.6.2013)
+(File last updated on 22.2.2015)

-†We have only tested these files on a Garmin gps but as the files are in gpx format they could be imported into other mapping software and will then probably work with
+†We have successfully loaded these POI files onto a Garmin gps but as the files are in gpx & csv format they could be imported into other mapping software and they will probably work with

 other makes of gps.
-You may loose the custom icon but the descriptions should be intact.
-Please let us know if you have any success with these files on other makes of gps, please contact -
+Due to the Norwegian characters used in some the tunnel names you may find that once imported you may loose some or part of the tunnel names but you should find that the descriptions should be intact.
+Please let us know if you have any success or problems with these files on other makes of gps, please contact -

 Norwegian Tunnel ebook file